-

 Are hostile acquisitions a common feature?

 In Taiwan, hostile acquisition is not a common feature but happens occasionally.
-This is mainly because the government puts high value on minority shareholder protection, and the target company therefore can leverage the objections from the minority shareholder as a way of defense, causing uncertainty on the completion of the deal.
+This is mainly because the government considers minority shareholder protection as a priority, and the target company therefore can leverage the objections from the minority shareholders as a way of defense, causing uncertainties regarding the deal.

-In M&As involving financial holding companies, particularly, the FSC amended the Regulations Governing the Investing Activities of a Financial Holding Company in 2018 to encourage M&A between the financial holding companies by not requiring target company’s board consents in favor of the M&A, if the acquirer meets the conditions of capital adequacy, good management capability, global expansion capability and good corporate social responsibility.
-In December 2020, Fubon Financial Holding Co., Ltd. announced a tender offer of all issued and outstanding shares of Jih Sun Financial Holding Co., Ltd. This deal is currently under merger control review by the Fair Trade Commission and, if completed, would be a hostile acquisition and the first M&A between two financial holding companies in Taiwan.
+With regard to M&As involving financial holding companies particularly, the FSC amended the Regulations Governing the Investing Activities of a Financial Holding Company in 2018 to facilitate consolidations between financial holding companies by not requiring the consent of the target company’s board in favor of the M&A if the acquirer meets the conditions of capital adequacy, good management capability, global expansion capability, and good corporate social responsibility.
+In November 2022, Fubon Financial Holding Co., Ltd. completed its merger with Jih Sun Financial Holding Co., Ltd. This deal was initially a hostile acquisition and the first M&A between two financial holding companies in Taiwan.

 -